Talha-Tahir2001/lore-and-abyss/README.md

 | AI layer | AI/ML API (OpenAI-compatible endpoint, Llama 3.2) | Production-equivalent to AWS Bedrock; used here due to new-account Bedrock token throttling — architecture is Bedrock-compatible (see [Design Decisions](#design-decisions--trade-offs)) |
 | Hosting | Vercel | One-click deploy from this repo, edge-ready |
 | Diagramming | Mermaid (rendered below) | Versioned alongside the code |

 ---

+## Features

+- **Four genres, four voices** — Fantasy, Horror, Sci-Fi, and Noir each carry a distinct system prompt that shapes vocabulary, pacing, and stakes for the entire session, not just the opening scene
+- **Streaming narrative** — story text streams in word by word rather than appearing all at once, reinforcing the "live dungeon master" feel
+- **Living world state sidebar** — HP, sanity, gold, inventory, current location, and present NPCs update after every turn, sourced directly from the World State Agent's output
+- **Tension meter** — a 0–100 score maintained by the World State Agent that visibly shifts the UI (Low → Rising → Critical) and feeds back into the Tone Agent to influence pacing
+- **Combat resolution** — detected automatically from the player's action text and resolved with real damage numbers rather than the narrator hand-waving outcomes
+- **Session persistence & resume** — closing the tab and returning later (or clicking "Continue" from the library) reconstructs the full transcript and world state from DynamoDB
+- **Death / madness endings** — reaching 0 HP or 0 Sanity triggers a dedicated ending generation and permanently closes the session
+- **Story export** — download any session's full transcript as Markdown or plain text
+- **Ambient audio** — optional, genre-matched background audio (HTML5 Audio API, no external library)
+- **Auth via Clerk** — every session, world state, and turn record is scoped to the authenticated user's ID; no anonymous data leakage between accounts
+- **Dark, terminal-inspired UI** — leans into the text-adventure DNA of the genre instead of fighting it with generic gradients

+---